tlvlp/shellingo-java/README.md

 ```
 3. Copy the jar from the **target** folder to where you want to use it.
 4. Create a subfolder named **questions** next to the jar.
 This is the default path to store questions in
-5. Add vocabularies (see the 'How to' section below)
+5. Add questions (see the 'How to' section below)
 6. Run the jar with:
 ```shell
 java -jar shellingo-1.0.0.jar